Ever notice how many orphans there are in romantic comedies?

 Overall, when it comes to in-laws, it’s important to remember that there’s a lot you can’t control or change.
 Focusing on those things will cause you (and them) endless frustration.
 Instead, focus on your own attitude, approach, and expectations.
 You’ll be more successful, and a lot happier.

 Personality-wise, Rachel and her mother-in-law are near opposites.
-Raised in Washington state, Rachel is outgoing and likeable, but private and very even-keeled.
+Raised in Washington state, Rachel is outgoing and likable, but private and very even-keeled.
 Rachel’s husband Grant was raised in the south.
 His mom is very, well, southern.
 She’s effusive and bubbly, always wanting to share, and usually excited.
 Rachel can find this exhausting, but she decided early on that she wanted the relationship to work.

 How does Rachel do it?

 “You know how a lot of marriage books say loving your husband is a choice you make daily?
 Loving your in-laws is the same deal.
 I choose to love Grant’s mom, to let her be herself, to look for common ground (we’re both Christians), to accentuate the things we have in common (we both value family), and do my best to ignore the things we don’t.
 It works for us, and I know Grant appreciates it.”

 Hailey has the opposite problem – it’s her similarities with her mother-in-law that can cause friction.
 They’re both extroverted and highly verbal.
 They process by talking, and they tend to say whatever is on their minds, sometimes before they’ve thought it through.
 Her mother-in-law has a tendency to share too much with Hailey, especially about her concerns for her son (Hailey’s husband).